simondiep/quiplash-js/README.md

 - mute button for background music
 - more suitable announcer voice that is consistent for windows and macos
 - only download sounds on host and not players
-- Display single game scores compared to total scores
+- Display single game scores compared to total scores (before / after)
 - Mobile safari scrolls down too far when inputting an answer, making you unable to see the prompt
 - Display your player name on top of screen (player)
   - Maybe merge JoinGame and StartGame components or have a parent component to keep track of player name?